Mighty Networks vs Kajabi Comparison

 That’s where the similarities end and the differences begin.

-Though they share the platform-as-a-service distinction, they have different development philosophies and are designed to support your business in different ways.
+Though they share the platform-as-a-service distinction, they have different development philosophies and are designed for different types of online entrepreneurs.

-Kajabi is an all-in-one, platform-as-a-service provider that tries to do everything: host your website, take payments, deliver courses, handle marketing automation pipelines, send marketing emails, and design landing pages.
+Kajabi is an all-in-one platform that tries to do everything: host your website, take payments, deliver courses.
+They also have marketing tools and email marketing.

-Mighty Networks advertises themselves as a modern-day website builder that can support community, online courses, and memberships.
+Mighty Networks is a platform built for community, online courses, memberships, and website building.
 They started out as a social network, and have since pivoted their direction to a modern-day website builder.

 Mighty Networks has three tiers to consider: